 Street Child is asking the British public to join with the charity and be counted in transforming children’s lives by making a donation.
 These donations will be matched pound for pound for the first £2 million by the UK government.

-International Development Secretary Penny Mordaunt says: “UK aid is proud to support Street Child and this partnership will mean that children across Sierra Leone can go to school and reach their full potential, instead of being on the streets.
+Secretary of State for International Development Penny Mordaunt says: “UK aid is proud to support Street Child and this partnership will mean that children across Sierra Leone can go to school and reach their full potential, instead of being on the streets.
 The tireless generosity of the British people means these children will have a future.”

 For more information on Street Child’s ‘Count Me In’ appeal, please visit: www.street-child.co.uk/count-me-in.